She Drives as I Scribble on London

 I wear my French bodice and you don’t even notice

-When I am premenstrual I smash glass
+When I’m premenstrual, I want to smash glass

 London is a city of roundabouts

-This is not New York: We yield to other drivers
+This is not New York

 I never ever indulge in malicious gossip